myersm0/deep-littre/docs/architecture/overview.md

 Judgments select substrings of that text and are stored as byte intervals in it.

-Alongside the projected text, the block is given a *classification surface*: the block's kind, its projected text, the explicit markers found in it, and the citation context supplied with it.
+Alongside the projected text, the block is given a *classification surface*: the entry's headword and printed entry-level `<nature>` labels, the containing rubrique if there is one, the block's kind, its projected text, the explicit markers found in it, and the citation context supplied with it.
 This is exactly the material a classifier is shown, serialized deterministically and hashed once as `surface_sha256`.
 The hash is what tells a later build whether a stored judgment still describes the material it was made about.
 If the surface is identical, the judgment stands and its projected intervals are mapped onto current source positions.
 If the surface changed, the judgment is stale, and a development build reports and skips it while a release build refuses it.

 The block's raw span is stored too, as a locator to find it again quickly.
 The hash decides whether the judgment applies.